 The features and functions available in ArcGIS Hub depend on the user type, role, and privileges assigned to your account.
 A user type determines what default roles can be assigned to a member.
 Roles are comprised of privileges.
-For more information, see User types, roles, and privileges.
+Learn more about User types, roles, and privileges.

 Note: